Kinman saves his best for last as Saltdogs avoid sweep against Sioux Falls

 “Once we get the bats rolling and the pitching comes together, it is really exciting to watch,” Kinman said.

-Justin Byrd blasted a two-out, two-run home run into right field to get the scoring started for the Saltdogs in the third inning.
+Justin Byrd blasted a two-out, two-run home run to right field to get the scoring started for the Saltdogs in the third inning.
 It was his first home run of the year.

 Sioux Falls pulled level in the fourth inning.
 Trey Michalczewski and Mike Hart each hit singles before Mitch Glasser ripped a triple down the right-field line.